regolith-linux/regolith-control-center/README.md

 Before reporting any bugs or opening feature requests, [read the communication guidelines][communication-guidelines].

-Bugs should be reported to the GNOME bug tracking system under the product gnome-control-center.
-It is available at [GitLab Issues](https://gitlab.gnome.org/GNOME/gnome-control-center/issues).
+Bugs should be reported to the GNOME bug tracking system under the product regolith-control-center.
+It is available at [GitLab Issues](https://gitlab.gnome.org/GNOME/regolith-control-center/issues).

 In the report please include the following information: